ooddle

 Real Human Accountability

 A human being knows if you skipped your workout.
 That changes behavior in ways no algorithm can.
 Future's accountability is real, even when it is just text messages.
+For people who have failed to maintain self-directed routines, this is the missing ingredient.

 Form Feedback

 You record a video of yourself doing a movement.
 The coach watches it and gives specific feedback.
 This is the closest thing to in-person training that an app can provide.
 For lifting, this matters.
+Bad form held for months produces injury.
+Real feedback prevents that.

 Where Future Falls Short